 Second: My sciatic nerve did NOT like the recumbent bike.
 Within two sessions, I got a flare-up so bad that biking was out of the question for a full two weeks.

 So, right off the bat, I had to reassess my approach.
-That’s when I re-read the entire Levine Protocol again and remembered that some people may begin in different places depending on their level of fitness.
-I guess I underestimated my stamina!
+That’s when I re-read the entire Levine Protocol and remembered that some people may begin in different places depending on their fitness level.

-I realized that getting my heart rate in the target range for the designated duration, without feeling severe rebound symptoms for 24-48 hours after my workouts, is the most important thing.
+I realized that getting my heart rate in the target range for the designated time, without feeling severe rebound symptoms for 24-48 hours after my workouts, is the most important thing.

-So, I returned to my trusty upright bike.
-While I pedaled away, I kept a very close eye on my heart rate using a Fitbit, like the Fitbit Sense.
+So, I returned to the upright bike.
+While I pedaled away, I kept a very close eye on my heart rate using a Fitbit watch, like the Fitbit Sense.
 If my pulse exceeded the target range, I slowed down.
-If my pulse hovered too low, I either added more resistance or pedaled faster.
+If my pulse stayed too low, I either added more resistance or pedaled faster.
 I found wearing a smartwatch to be vital during exercise, as monitoring my heart rate was the basis for knowing if I was working out too hard or not hard enough.
 The Cleveland Clinic recommended that I also wear a chest strap monitor during exercise, so I also bought a Polar H2 heart monitor chest strap that synced real-time heart rate data to my phone.

-As far as following the Levine Protocol goes, I shift around what days I complete what workouts.
-Usually, I take a rest day after 2-3 consecutive days of exercising.
+As far as following the Levine Protocol goes, I shifted around what days I completed what workouts.
+Usually, I took a rest day after 2-3 consecutive days of exercising.
 (Example: Cardio day, strength training day, cardio day, rest day.)

 In the beginning, I sometimes tried strength training after cardio (as the protocol allows), but it exhausted me too much.
 Even still today, I don’t usually combine cardio and strength training days.
-If I do, then I’m only performing 2-3 strengthening moves or quick core work.
+If I do, then I’m only performing 2-3 strengthening moves or a 10-minute core workout.

-I definitely am taking the program at my own pace.
+I definitely took the program at my own pace.

-I progressed to tolerating upright exercise on schedule with the protocol, but now I’m taking a little longer to progress through the last two months.
-This is because I started with walking and slow jogging intervals once I was okay to incorporate upright exercise.
-I have to wait for my joints and muscles to adapt to the impact, so I can’t just jump into 45 minutes of walking/running too eagerly.
+I progressed to tolerating upright exercise on schedule with the protocol, but it took me a little longer to progress through the last two months.
+This was because I started with walking and slow jogging intervals once I was okay to incorporate upright exercise, and I had to give my body time to adjust to the new exercise.

-I progress by listening to my body, as I said before.
-If I become severely symptomatic 24-48 hours after walking/jogging (or any exercise), then I know I did too much, and I need to scale back.
+I progressed by listening to my body, as I said before.
+If I became too symptomatic within the next day or two after walking/jogging (or any exercise), then I knew I did too much and needed to scale back.
 Keep this in mind throughout your own exercise journey!

-While I did feel more fatigued when I began exercising seriously, once I got past the first 2-3 months, I started to see improvements in my symptoms.
+In the beginning, I felt very fatigued after exercising.
+But once I got past the first 2-3 months, I started to see improvements in my symptoms.
 My exercise tolerance increased.
 My stamina improved for performing daily tasks and walking from place to place.
 I grew stronger.
 Time spent tachycardic while standing reduced.

-According to Dr. Levine, exercising can make your symptoms worsen when you first start increasing your activity levels.
+According to Dr. Levine, exercising can worsen your symptoms when you first increase your activity levels.
 This is particularly so if you’ve been bedridden or haven’t been able to tolerate much physical activity.

-Stick with exercise as best as you can.
-Exercise tolerance doesn’t come overnight, but your body will adapt to the increase in activity and grow stronger day by day, workout by workout, and beat by beat.
+But stick with exercise as best as you can.
+Exercise tolerance doesn’t come overnight, but your body will adapt to the increase in activity and grow stronger day by day, workout by workout.

 Olympic athletes train for their sport for years and years before they get to the fitness level needed to garner a spot on the winner’s podium.
 You can’t expect that you’ll be able to restart upright exercise, or yoga, or dance classes, or running, or whatever form of exercise was your kick before you had POTS in only a month.

 It takes time.
-Let me repeat.
-It.
-Takes.
-Time.
-You have to be patient with yourself, and above all, remain consistent, persistent, and disciplined with your exercise regime.
+You have to be patient with yourself, and above all, remain consistent, persistent, and disciplined with your exercise routine.

-Maybe you’re not training for the Olympic Games, but you’re training for your life.
-For your health and happiness.
-For a better version of yourself.
+Maybe you’re not training for the Olympic Games, but you’re training for your quality of life.
+For your health and wellbeing.
 That’s your gold medal.
 And guess what?
-No one is competing against you but yourself.
+No one is competing against you!
 That spot on the winner’s podium is waiting for you to claim it.
 You just have to put in the work.

 So believe in yourself and don’t give up!
-I know you CAN do this!
-It may not be easy, and there may be days when you want to quit, but don’t!
-I’ll be cheering for you the whole way.
+It may not be easy, and there may be days when you want to quit, but please don’t.
+You’ve got this, POTSie friend.